Shopping Near Alder Hotel Uptown New Orleans

 3306 Magazine St.

-This small Southern chain has two locations in New Orleans (the other one is on Chartres St. in the French Quarter), offering up to 90% off on past-season and overstock items obtained directly from high-end boutiques and department stores.
-They also work directly with designers to purchase their samples and overruns, so this is a great shop for one-of-a-kind piece from designer brands at a fraction of the original price.
+This small Southern chain has three locations in the New Orleans metro area (the others are in the French Quarter and Metairie), offering up to 90% off on past-season and overstock items obtained directly from high-end boutiques and department stores.
+They also work directly with designers to purchase their samples and overruns, so this is a great shop for one-of-a-kind pieces from designer brands at a fraction of the original price.

-Upscale, understated and home to luxury designer brands, Victoria Boutique is the retail equivalent of Posh Spice.
-It’s the destination for New Orleans’ well-heeled crowd, boasting exclusive labels like Maliparmi, Majestic, Gary Graham, and M. & Kyoko.
+Upscale, understated, and home to luxury designer brands, Victoria Boutique is the retail equivalent of Posh Spice.
+It’s the destination for New Orleans’ well-heeled crowd, boasting exclusive labels and high-end items.
 Shop at this gorgeous, sprawling boutique and you just may brush shoulders with a former Carnival queen.
 (You’ll feel like royalty.)